 For warranties with a duration of more than a year, the Supply of Extended Warranties on Domestic Electrical Goods Order gives consumers 45 days to cancel.

-As long as no claim has been made on the extended warranty, you should get a full refund.
+As long as no claim has been made on the extended warranty, you should be able to cancel the warranty and get a full refund.

-If more than 45 days have passed, the Regulations still allow you to cancel and get a pro-rata refund of the cost of the warranty, unless the warranty contained a term that said the warranty would come to an end on making a claim.
+If more than 45 days have passed, the Regulations still allow you to cancel the extended warranty and get a pro-rata refund of the cost of the extended warranty, unless the warranty contained a term that said the warranty would come to an end on making a claim.

 Where a refund is due, no deductions should be made from the warranty.